How to Grow Moss

 How to Grow Moss by Transplanting (For Soil)

-The easiest way to get a patch of moss started is to take an established piece from somewhere else and move it to your desired location.
+The easiest way to start moss is to take an established piece from somewhere else and move it to your desired location.
 You can also purchase several varieties of moss from your local garden store to use as transplants.
 This method works best for growing moss directly in the soil as an edging to your garden or a way to cover up bare patches in your lawn where grass won't grow.

 1. Upturn and Weed the Area

-Using a pitchfork, upturn and weed the soil in the area where you want to plant your moss.
-Rake the surface of the soil to be flat but textured, so the moss filaments can make good contact with the ground.
+Using a pitchfork or other garden tool, upturn and weed the soil where you want to plant your moss.
+Rake the surface so it's flat but textured; this way the moss filaments can make good contact with the ground.

 Handheld pitchfork upturning soil for area to plant moss